We support women and girls in war and crisis zones

 Women dressed all in black, taking part in a demonstration organised by the Women in Black group in Serbia.

 During the Yugoslav Wars in the 1990s, tens of thousands of women and girls were raped, tortured and sexually exploited.
-Even today, violence against women is widespread in Southeastern Europe.
-Despite some progress, such as the introduction of mechanisms to compensate survivors of sexualised wartime violence, the process of coming to terms with the violent conflict is still very slow.
-Many survivors continue to suffer from trauma and social stigmatisation, and they lack sufficient access to appropriate offers of support.
+Even today, violence against women is widespread in south-eastern Europe.
+Despite some progress, such as the introduction of a war pension to compensate survivors of sexualised wartime violence, the process of coming to terms with the violent conflict is still very slow.
+Many survivors continue to suffer from war-related trauma and social stigmatisation, and they lack sufficient access to appropriate offers of support.
 National and regional political discussions mostly ignore the perspective of the survivors.
 In general, there is still a prevailing culture of silence regarding the war.

 Ten facts on women’s rights in Southeastern Europe